splunk/public-o11y-docs/gdi/filesystems/filesystems.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `filesystem` monitor via the Smart Agent receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `filesystem` monitor via the Smart Agent Receiver.

 This monitor reports metrics about free disk space on mounted devices.